metno/emep-ctm/LF.rst

     !Local Fractions frequency of output (separate file for each).
 Can be any of: YEAR, MONTH, DAY, HOUR, HOUR_INST lf_set%YEAR = T, !average value for full run in output lf_set%Nvert = 14, !How many vertical level to include in treatment.
-Should be higher than highest emissions

-    !NB: for now lf_src(1)%dist will be used for all sources lf_src(1)%dist = 5,  !how far the neighbors can be in each direction (NB: high cost for large dist)
+Should be higher than highest emissions lf_set%dist = 5,  !how far the neighbors can be in each direction (NB: high cost for large dist)

     !Local Fractions pollutants and sectors to include: lf_src(1)%species="pm25", ! any of EMIS_File: "sox ", "nox ", "co  ", "voc ", "nh3 ", "pm25", "pmco"